devemio/docker-color-output/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="License"></a>
 </p>

 Docker Color Output is a lightweight CLI that adds readable, customizable colors to Docker command output.
-It reads from stdin, applies a YAML-driven ruleset, and writes the colored table to stdout.
+It reads from stdin, applies a YAML ruleset, and writes colored tables to stdout.

 ## Features 🚀

 - **Cross-Platform Support:** Works on macOS, Linux, and Windows.
-- **Customizable Rules:** Define per-column color rules in YAML, including match/threshold logic.
+- **Customizable Rules:** Define per-column rules in YAML, including matches and thresholds.
-- **Pipeline Integration:** Works as a simple pipe in shell workflows.
+- **Pipeline Integration:** Fits naturally into shell pipelines.

 ## Installation 👨‍💻

-You can find all compiled binaries on the [releases](https://github.com/devemio/docker-color-output/releases) page.
+You can download prebuilt binaries from the [releases](https://github.com/devemio/docker-color-output/releases) page.

 #### Mac 🍏